OpitiCalvin/book-trade-ins/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

-# Novel Trade-In
+# Novels Trade-In

-An API, written in go for share, sale and trade-in of novels and story books, targetting readers out there.
+An API, written in **GO** for share, sale and trade-in of novels and story books, targeting readers out there.

 # Contributing
 It would be an honour to be part of this project as a contributor, and you together with your contributions will be **greatly appreciated**.